 News and Featured section

-The Williamsport Municipal Water Authority is informing our customers that we will be shutting down water service in Old Lycoming Township north of Mill Lane, east of State Route 15 and south of Lycoming Creek.
-The shut-down is scheduled for Wednesday, October 5, between the hours of 8 AM and 4 PM.
+The Williamsport Municipal Water Authority is informing our customers that we will be shutting down water service in The City of Williamsport north of West Fourth Street, south of Little League Boulevard, west of State Street, and east of William Street.
+The shut-down is scheduled for Thursday, October 20, 2022, between the hours of 7:30 AM and 3:30 PM.
 Please see the map for the area effected.
 We apologize for the inconvenience this may cause and thank you for your patience.

 Stormwater Program and Fee Implementation